stuartellis/stuartellis-site-hugo/content/posts/time-budgeting.md

 An obvious solution is to spend one of my Wide slots laying out a plan for the week.
-The obvious problem is that sounds dull and serious, and I've just concluded that the way for me to actually be productive is to get some kind of enjoyment and some visible result from each time slot.
-There needs to be a touch of fun and self-indulgence somewhere in this.
+The obvious problem is that sounds dull and serious, and I've just concluded that the way for me to actually be productive is to get enjoyment and a visible result from each time slot.
+There needs to be  touch of fun and self-indulgence somewhere in this.

 Oh, right...